Why build the most expensive thing in human history where no one is looking?

 They counted on no one paying attention.
 Paying attention is the whole game.

-Let Project Jupiter be something that connects and unites this community.Whatever July 21 brings — that part is ours.
+Let Project Jupiter be something that connects and unites this community.Whatever the ruling brings — that part is ours.

 THE CONSTELLATION · One of fiveSame play, different counties.